 2. Join or start a book club

 If you like reading then this is the obvious choice for you.
 Have a look on Facebook for book groups within your local community.
-If you can not find one then make your own, invite your friends and tell them to invite their friends.
+If you can’t find one then make your own, invite your friends and tell them to invite their friends.
 Book clubs do not have to be in person either with sites like Goodreads you can join online book clubs.
 Emma Watson and Florence Welch have their own clubs that you can join too!

 3. Start a local part-time course